talkdai/dialog/README.md

 ### `.csv` knowledge base

-The knowledge base has obligatory columns:
+The knowledge base has needed columns:

 - category
 - subcategory: used to customize the prompt for specific questions